davidbrianporter/jsweird/README.md

 Lecture 43 whitespace and comments make code easier to reads Lecture 44 IIEF

+Lecture 46
-Closures are important and must be understood fully!
+A closure is a function value created from a nested function declaration or function expression(lambda expression) whose body contains one or more references to variables declared in an outer (but not global) scope Closures are important and must be understood fully!
+A closure is what the javascript env does when accessing

 # Syntax Parsars
 A program that reads my code and determines what it does and if my written syntax is valid